 In the pulse mode the working electrode is dynamically and continuously regenerated by a series of potential steps in a cyclic manner.
 Data is processed differently, and the data rate is defined by the total duration of the 5 potential steps in a pulse: t1 + t2 + t3 + t4 + t5.
-Usually the duration is between 0.5 and 2s (data rate between 2 - 0.5 Hz).
-Filter settings in the pulse mode are therefore between 0.5 and 0.001 Hz, and OFF.
+Usually the typical pulse duration is between 0.5 and 2s (data rate between 2 - 0.5 Hz).
+Filter settings in the pulse mode are therefore selectable between 0.5 and 0.001 Hz, and OFF.

-Scan mode has no filter at all.
+The scan mode has no filter at all.